Patty Murray: Early career

-Murray was a preschool teacher for several years, and taught a parenting class at Shoreline Community College from 1984 to 1987.
+Murray was a preschool teacher for several years and taught a parenting class at Shoreline Community College from 1984 to 1987.
 As a citizen-lobbyist for environmental and educational issues, Murray has said that a state representative once told her she could not make a difference because she was just a "mom in tennis shoes".
-The phrase stuck, and she later used it in her successful campaigns for the Shoreline School District board of directors (1985–89), Washington State Senate (1989–93), and United States Senate (1993–present).
+The phrase stuck, and she later used it in her successful campaigns for the Shoreline School District board of directors (1985–1989), Washington State Senate (1989–1993), and United States Senate (1993–present).
 Murray was successful in gathering grassroots support to strike down proposed preschool program budget cuts.

-In 1988, Murray unseated two-term incumbent Republican state Senator Bill Kiskaddon.
+In 1988, Murray unseated two-term incumbent Republican State Senator Bill Kiskaddon.

 U.S. Senate (1993–present)

 Murray has served in the United States Senate since her election in 1992.
-For the 118th Congress in 2023, she was elected Senate president pro tempore after Patrick Leahy retired from the Senate; the office is usually held by the longest served senior senator of the majority party, but Senator Dianne Feinstein (who was also elected in 1992, but took her seat a few months prior to Murray because she won a special election, rather than a regularly scheduled one) declined the post due to ailing health, leaving Murray the next in line for the position.
-Murray would ultimately become the most senior serving Democrat upon Feinstein's death later that year.
+For the 118th Congress in 2023, she was elected Senate president pro tempore after Patrick Leahy retired from the Senate; the office is usually held by the longest-serving senior senator of the majority party, but Senator Dianne Feinstein (who was also elected in 1992, but took her seat a few months prior to Murray because she won a special election, rather than a regularly scheduled one) declined the post due to ailing health, leaving Murray the next in line for the position.
+Murray ultimately became the most senior serving Democrat upon Feinstein's death later that year.
 Murray is the first woman to hold the position.

 Murray is the first woman, and 33rd senator overall, to have cast 10,000 votes in the Senate, having reached the threshold on April 20, 2023.

 Elections

 1992

 In 1992, Murray announced her candidacy for the U.S. Senate after The Seattle Times published a series of articles alleging that incumbent Democratic Senator Brock Adams had sexually assaulted a number of women.
-Adams denied the allegations, but his popularity weakened considerably and he chose to retire rather than risk losing the seat for his party.
-Murray defeated Congressman Don Bonker for the Democratic nomination.
-In the general election she defeated Republican Congressman Rod Chandler, 54% to 46%, despite being outspent by a wide margin.
+Adams denied the allegations, but his popularity weakened considerably, and he chose to retire rather than risk losing the seat for his party.
+Murray advanced alongside Republican Congressman Rod Chandler from the blanket primary.
+In the general election, she defeated Chandler, 54% to 46%, despite being outspent by a wide margin.
 Chandler seemed to have the upper hand in one of the debates until he responded to Murray's criticism for spending $120,000 on congressional mailings during rising unemployment and declining family income as part of an economic recession by quoting the Roger Miller song "Dang Me".
 Chandler was further damaged by the unpopularity in the Pacific Northwest of President George H. W. Bush, who was largely blamed for the recession.